Irem: History

 With the video game business gone to the new Irem Software Engineering, Irem Corporation was left with only its longtime arcade equipment division.
 In 1997, Nanao sold Irem Corporation to Yubis Corporation.
 In 1998, Irem Corporation was renamed Apies Corporation Ltd to avoid confusing the company with Irem Software Engineering.
 Ownership of Apies changed hands in April 1999, when Yubis sold the company to Atlus.
 Atlus finally sold its shares of Apies in 2001 for 1 000 yen.
 Apies has been an independent company since then.
 With the decline of amusement equipment, Apies leading products are fortune-telling machines and senjafuda vending machines.
 In 2018, it was the top manufacturer of fortune-telling vending machines in Japan, controlling approximately 80% of the domestic market.
 Apies is now located in Wakō and is the original company founded in 1974 by Kenzo Tsujimoto.

 Following its inception in 1997, Irem Software Engineering developed and published, under the Irem trademark, video games in Japan mainly for the various PlayStation and Nintendo platforms.
 Irem Software Engineering owns the rights to the video games that were produced by Irem Corporation and continued releasing new installments of the R-Type franchise.
 As a result of the 2011 Tōhoku earthquake and tsunami, Irem canceled the majority of its remaining video game projects, including Disaster Report 4 Plus: Summer Memories (its production resumed in 2014 under another publisher) and a sequel to Steambot Chronicles.
 Irem refocused to become primarily a slot-machine and pachinko developer, the industry it was in before turning to video games.
 Many Irem designers, including producer Kazuma Kujo, gathered to form a new company called Granzella to continue creating video games.
-Though no longer involved in the development or release of new video games, Irem remains present in the industry as a licensor of its IPs to other companies.
+Though no longer involved in the development or release of new video games, Irem remains present in the industry as a licensor of its IPs to other companies, such as when it sold to Hamster Corporation in 2017 the rights to produce some of its arcade games.
 The company had long been based in Hakusan but moved in 2010 to Chiyoda, Tokyo.
 It is a wholly owned subsidiary of Eizo Corporation (formerly Nanao).